Nyer00/ExterminiumMod/README.md

-# This is the official GitHub page for Exterminium Mod for Terraria(More info down below)
+# This is the official GitHub page for Exterminium Mod for Terraria(More info. down below)

 # Version Changelog:
 V 0.100.1 - First Release(Planned to be done in March)